the-root-user/blog/content/posts/Pwn-0x01-Buffer-Overflow/index.md

 ## Stack Abuse

 What if we give the program some unexpected input? <br>
-What if we give an input, more in magnitude than the defined buffer is supposed to handle? :thinking:
+What if we give an input, more in magnitude than the defined buffer is supposed to handle?

 Let's take a look.